 Additional time beyond the extended attendance noted above requires the use of the exception process.

-The DVR Training Grant replaces individual payments for training related expenses included in the cost of attendance budget such as tuition and fees; books and supplies, transportation, and miscellaneous personal expenses; room and board; dependent care; and student loan fees in support of post-secondary training.
+The DVR Training Grant funding replaces individual payments for training related expenses included in the cost of attendance budget such as tuition and fees; books and supplies, transportation, and miscellaneous personal expenses; room and board; dependent care; and student loan fees in support of post-secondary training.

 See Fiscal Manual for verification requirements and items required to issue payments.